-A GPS network approach is independent of wind speed, assuming the zenith delays can be obtained instantaneous.
-Effectively, the lower part of the spectrum is not limited, as it is dependent of the amount of receivers and the spatial extend of the network.
+A GPS network approach is independent of wind speed, assuming the zenith delays can be obtained instantaneously.
+Effectively, the lower part of the spectrum is not limited, as it is dependent on the amount of receivers and the spatial extent of the network.
 If the system would be able to measure true zenith delays, the short wavelength part of the spectrum would simply be determined by the spacing between the receivers.
-Unfortunately, accurate zenith delay estimates are currently only obtained using a spatial and temporal averaging procedure over many satellites above an a priori defined elevation cut-off angle, see the inset at Fig. 2.
+Unfortunately, accurate zenith delay estimates are currently only obtained using a spatial and temporal averaging procedure over many satellites above an a priori defined elevation cut-off angle, see the inset in Fig. 2.
 This procedure effectively acts as a low-pass filter on the spatial wavelengths, with a cut-off wavenumber determined by the minimum elevation angle and the scale height of the wet troposphere, below which most of the horizontal refractivity variations occur.
 This scale is indicated in the figure as the cone diameter limit.
+Note that phase multipath effects will be averaged within this cone diameter as well.
+For KOSG, multipath effects are relatively small, less than 10 mm.

 The use of GPS time series, as described above, implies a dependency of the wind speed.
-The horizontal lines indicate situations in which the wind speed is either too low or too high for the assumption of a frozen atmosphere to be valid.
-The left-most vertical line shows that for large spatial scales it will take very long for the atmosphere to drift over the GPS receiver-too long to regard it as frozen.
-The conversion from temporal GPS observations with an effective sampling frequency of $f_s = 1/360$ Hz to a spatial sampling, as a function of wind speed $v_w$ , yields a spatial Nyquist wavenumber of indicated by the curved line in Fig. 2.
-It is shown that for wind speeds higher than approx. 7 m/s, the data are undersampled, which might result in aliasing effects.
+The two horizontal dashed lines in Fig. 2 indicate situations in which the wind speed is either too low or too high for the assumption of a frozen atmosphere to be valid.
+The vertical dashed line, labeled 'Frozen atmosphere limit', shows that for large spatial scales it will take very long for the atmosphere to drift over the GPS receiver - too long to regard it as frozen.
+The conversion from temporal GPS observations with an effective sampling frequency of $f{\rm s}=1/360$ Hz to a spatial sampling, as a function of wind speed $v{\rm w}$, yields a spatial Nyquist wavenumber of indicated by the curved line in Fig. 2.
+It is shown that for wind speeds higher than \sim 7 m/s, the data are undersampled, which might result in aliasing effects.
 On the other hand, for lower wind speeds the data are effectively oversampled and can be regarded as bandlimited.
 Low pass filtering should be applied to suppress short wavelengths higher than the bandwidth determined by the cone diameter.
 The effective range of wavelengths and wind speeds for which GPS time series can be applied is indicated by the shaded region in Fig. 2.

-$$f_N = \frac{f_s}{2v_m},\tag{1}$$
+$$f{\rm N} = \frac{f{\rm s}}{2v{\rm w}},\tag{1}$$